 Nathalie wonders where her TFSA contributions should come from.
 As long as she has non-registered assets, which I project she should through age 72, she can transfer $5,500 to her TFSA each January from this account.
 If her non-registered account were depleted by her 70s, it may or may not make sense to take extra RRIF withdrawals to fund her TFSA.
 But that’s a long time from now.
 In the meantime, she has lots of non-registered assets to fund her TFSA.

 I think Nathalie needs to base her asset allocation in large part on her risk tolerance.
 If her current 50% stock allocation overall is a fit, great.
 I’d be worried if she wanted to try to achieve her retirement goals with a lower allocation to stocks because I think she needs stock market exposure to ensure her money outlasts her, despite her stated intention to spend it all.
-I’d love to see her TFSAs allocated more towards equities though, given that’s the account she will hopefully withdraw the least from during retirement.
+I’d love to see her TFSAs allocated more toward equities though, given that’s the account she will hopefully withdraw the least from during retirement.
 She will be drawing more heavily and more imminently on her non-registered and RRSP investments.
 Furthermore, her TFSAs are the place to have as much tax-free growth as possible.

-So, while I think Nathalie’s retirement plans are attainable, my warning is that she doesn’t have a lot of leeway.
+So while I think Nathalie’s retirement plans are attainable, my warning is that she doesn’t have a lot of leeway.
 She’ll need to maintain a healthy exposure to stocks and monitor her spending.
 Deferring her pension income can help reduce the risk of her money running out in her 80s and 90s.
 And while life expectancies are rising and we want to plan for financial independence in retirement, life is about balancing living today and planning for tomorrow.
-I just lost a friend to cancer at 45 and it helps reinforce the fact that none of us really knows how long we’re going to live.
+I just lost a friend to cancer at 45, and it helps reinforce the fact that none of us really knows how long we’re going to live.
 If we did, it might make retirement planning a bit easier.

-Note on the assumptions on the numbers: These numbers are based on a DB pension payment of $17,000 annually indexed at 1% based on Jason Heath’s research on the Quebec government employee pension plan.
+Note on the assumptions on the numbers: These numbers are based on a DB pension payment of $17,000 annually indexed at 1% based on Heath’s research on the Quebec government employee pension plan.
 The inflation protection for service after 2000 is only indexed at 50% of inflation or inflation less 3%— whichever number is higher.
 For all intents and purposes, that means 50% of inflation will be the higher number and 50% of 2% is 1%.
-Natalie has been there 10 years, so all her service should be post-2000.
+Nathalie has been there 10 years, so all her service should be post-2000.

-It was also assumed that Nathalie received 75% of the maximum Quebec Pension Plan (QPP) given early retirement means she probably won’t have enough years of service to qualify for the full pension.
+It was also assumed that Nathalie received 75% of the maximum Quebec Pension Plan (QPP), given that early retirement means she probably won’t have enough years of service to qualify for the full pension.
 Heath assumed 100% of the maximum OAS, which you get as long as you’ve lived in Canada for at least 40 years after the age of 18.